-All members and staff are required to sign the Code of Conduct Agreement and to familiarize themselves with the terms of the agreement.
-Members of the Board of Directors at each centre are available to answer questions and to act as a liaison between the staff, parents and the Board of Directors.
+All members, staff and students are required to sign the Code of Conduct Agreement and to familiarize themselves with the terms of the agreement.
+Members of the Board of Directors at each centre are available to answer questions and to act as a liaison between the staff, parents/guardians and the Board of Directors.

-Friendly Zone - An environment in which individuals respect each others rights and where there is fairness and equality.

-Verbal Aggression - Highly inappropriate language and/or methods of communication that make another person(s) feel threatened or out of control of the situation.

-Physical Aggression - Any act taken to deliberately inflict physical hurt or injury upon another person(s) or herself/himself.

-Gestural Aggression - Highly inappropriate gestures, body language or invasion of another person's personal space causing the other person to fell threatened or out of control of the situation.
+- Friendly Zone An environment in which individuals respect each others rights and where there is fairness and equality. - Verbal Aggression Highly inappropriate language and/or methods of communication that make another person(s) feel threatened or out of control of the situation. - Physical Aggression Any act taken to deliberately inflict physical hurt or injury upon another person(s) or herself/himself. - Gestural Aggression Highly inappropriate gestures, body language or invasion of another person's personal space causing the other person to fell threatened or out of control of the situation. - Cyberbullying Is, but is not limited to, the use of computers, smartphones, electronic devices, or means of electronic communication, to harass someone online by embarrassing, hurting, mocking, intimidating, threatening, or being mean.

-Procedure